surfscape/celer/README.md

 We are currently planning new features but also how to present them, as such for completion sake, below is a small list of features that are on the drawing board that we want to work on.

-- Support third-party repair tools (ex: AdWare Cleaner, TRON Script)
+- Support for third-party tools (ex: AdWare Cleaner, TRON Script, Snappy Driver Installer Origin)
-- A small frontend to Winget with recommended software
+- A frontend for Winget with recommended software
-- Light theme
+- Light theme (already available on beta 2 but without a setting to change it)
 - Multi-language support
-- More preferences
+- Run in the background
+- Tray icon support with a small dashboard for quick actions (ex: cleaning temp files, restating services and checking system statys)

 ## Contributing